Wizarding World: Fantastic Beasts and Where to Find Them (2016)

 In 1926, Newt Scamander arrives in New York City with his magically expanded briefcase which houses a number of dangerous creatures and their habitats.
 When some creatures escape from his briefcase, Newt must battle to correct the mistake, and the horrors of the resultant increase in violence, fear, and tension felt between magical and non-magical people (No-Maj).

 On 12 September 2013, Warner Bros. announced that J. K. Rowling was writing a script based on her book Fantastic Beasts and Where to Find Them and the adventures of its fictional author Newt Scamander, set seventy years before the adventures of Harry Potter.
 The film would mark her screenwriting debut and is planned as the first movie in a new series.
 According to Rowling, after Warner Bros. suggested an adaptation, she wrote a rough draft of the script in twelve days.
 She said, "It wasn't a great draft but it did show the shape of how it might look.
 So that is how it all started."
 In March 2014, it was revealed that a trilogy was scheduled with the first instalment set in New York.
 The film sees the return of producer David Heyman, as well as writer Steve Kloves, both veterans of the Potter film series.
 In June 2015, Eddie Redmayne was cast in the lead role of Newt Scamander, the Wizarding World's preeminent magizoologist.
 Other cast members include: Katherine Waterston as Tina Goldstein, Alison Sudol as Queenie Goldstein, Dan Fogler as Jacob Kowalski, Ezra Miller as Credence Barebone, Samantha Morton as Mary Lou Barebone, Jenn Murray as Chastity Barebone, Faith Wood-Blagrove as Modesty Barebone, and Colin Farrell as Percival Graves.
 Principal photography began on 17 August 2015, at Warner Bros.
 Studios, Leavesden.
 After two months, the production moved to St George's Hall in Liverpool, which was transformed into 1920s New York City.
 Fantastic Beasts and Where to Find Them was released worldwide on 18 November 2016.

 Fantastic Beasts: The Crimes of Grindelwald (2018)

-A few months have passed since the events of Fantastic Beasts and Where to Find Them.
-Gellert Grindelwald has escaped imprisonment and has begun gathering followers to his cause – elevating wizards above all non-magical beings.
+A few months after the events of Fantastic Beasts and Where to Find Them, Gellert Grindelwald has escaped imprisonment and begins gathering followers for his cause – elevating wizards above all non-magical beings.
 Dumbledore must seek help from his former student Newt to put a stop to Grindelwald.